top of page

 Rocks

-Another few hours later I was again getting hungry and developed a cramp in my legs.
-In a small village we found a store, with a big sign saying 'ouvert je dimanche' open on Sunday.
-Unfortunately, today was Saturday so it was closed.
+Another few hours later, I was again getting hungry and developed a cramp in my legs.
+In a small village, we found a store with a big sign saying 'ouvert je dimanche' "open on Sunday".
+Unfortunately, today was Saturday, so it was closed.
 Bram still had some bread left from the Netherlands.
-We sat down briefly against the store, when I got up there was a big puddle of sweat.
+We sat down briefly against the store, and when I got up, there was a big puddle of sweat.

 cycling in the provance